 Some categories in general fall into this trope.

 For its first season of use, Same Name spelled out the word AND, causing nearly every contestant to start the round with N, D and A. This was circumvented in Season 7 by replacing the word with an ampersand.
 Oddly, the category has occasionally relapsed into spelling out AND in the late 2000s and beyond.

 Husband & Wife also guarantees the word AND.
 It, too, has relapsed into spelling out AND for reasons unknown.
-This may also be true for Family, Proper Names, and many Characters puzzles.
+This is also true for Family, Proper Names, and many Characters puzzles.

 Song/Artist and Title/Author lend themselves to this, guaranteeing BY in every puzzle, or _____'S if reversed.